New Jersey Route 55: Cumberland and Salem counties

-Route 55 begins at a signalized intersection with Route 47 in the Port Elizabeth section of Maurice River Township, Cumberland County, heading to the north as a two-lane undivided road through wooded areas.
+Route 55 begins at a signalized intersection with Route 47 in the Port Elizabeth section of Maurice River Township, Cumberland County, heading to the north as a two-lane freeway through wooded areas.
 At the southern terminus, the road continues south as part of Route 47.
-A short distance after beginning, the road widens into a four-lane divided freeway and comes to a southbound exit and northbound entrance with Schooner Landing Road.
+A short distance after beginning, the road becomes a four-lane freeway and comes to a southbound exit and northbound entrance with Schooner Landing Road.
 Past this interchange, Route 55 enters Millville and crosses over the Manantico Creek as it heads into built-up areas.
 The freeway continues north to an interchange with Route 49.

 Past the Route 49 interchange, Route 55 continues through Millville, passing over County Route 552 Spur (CR 552 Spur).
 The route passes to the east of WheatonArts, which is also home to the Creative Glass Center of America, before turning northwest and crossing into Vineland, where it interchanges with CR 555.

 The freeway turns to the west past the CR 555 interchange and crosses over Conrail Shared Assets Operations' Vineland Secondary railroad line before entering Millville again.
 At this point, the route comes to a modified cloverleaf interchange with Route 47 adjacent to the Cumberland Mall.
 From Route 47, the freeway enters forested areas again and makes a turn to the north, crossing back into Vineland.
 In Vineland, it interchanges with CR 552 near Inspira Medical Center Vineland.
 This exit also serves the Rowan College of South Jersey Cumberland Campus to the east.

 Route 55 continues between rural areas near the Maurice River to the west and development to the east, coming to a cloverleaf interchange with Route 56.
 Past this interchange, the route passes over a Winchester and Western Railroad line before crossing over CR 540.
 Farther north, a modified cloverleaf interchange serves CR 674 (Garden Road), which provides access to the northern part of Vineland.
 Past the Garden Road interchange, Route 55 continues through farmland and woodland, passing to the east of Rudys Airport.
 The freeway crosses Scotland Run and briefly runs through Pittsgrove Township in Salem County.